 Qualcomm's wearables head, Pankaj Kedia, told Wearable that the new chip will launch with what the site calls a "lead smartwatch" this autumn, with other Wear OS watches expected to use it by year's end.
 And they've worked with Google to ensure that it's a great fit for Android-powered smartwatches.

-Sounds like a perfect match for the Pixel Watch.
+That sounded like a perfect match for the Pixel Watch, but Google says it's not coming this year.
+Still, that might be the chip of choice in 2019.
 Meanwhile, WinFuture's report suggests at least 1GB RAM for the watches to keep things running smoothly.

 (Huawei Watch 2 shown)

 Wear OS watches haven't evolved much the last couple years, but it sounds like change is coming – and the Pixel Watch should lead the charge with the new Snapdragon chip.